 Mr. Goldwarg grew up in Montreal, Canada.
 He graduated from Middlebury College (B.A.
 2000) in Vermont where he was a four-year member of the Nordic Ski Team and served as co-captain his senior year.
 He then worked in marketing and advertising for six years before attending Vermont Law School (J.D., magna cum laude, 2009).
 While in law school, Mr. Goldwarg served on the Vermont Law Review and published Known Unknowns: Ancient Roads in Northern New England, 33 Vt.
 L. Rev. 355 (2008).
 He is admitted to practice in Vermont (2009), New Hampshire (2015), Wyoming (2017) and Montana (2017).

 Mr. Goldwarg is married to Emily Ridgway, a third-generation Yellowstone-area physician.
 They have two young boys.
-When not in the office, Mr. Goldwarg can be found skiing, running, hiking, or bird hunting with his two English setters.
+When not in the office, Mr. Goldwarg can be found skiing, running, hiking, or bird hunting with his English setter.
 He also enjoys spending time at his wife’s family’s Elk Creek Ranch near Cody, Wyoming.